la2050/archive/_projects/2016/the-intern-project-slate-z-expansion.md

 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Student
   education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  The Intern Project is a countywide effort to expose more than 325 African American and Hispanic students from predominantly low-income backgrounds to mentorships, volunteer opportunities, and paid internships in high growth career fields that include digital media, entertainment, technology, health care, and design.
+By supporting our LA2050 campaign, an additional 50 students from one of 11 South Los Angeles Promise Zone high schools will participate in paid summer internships.
+project_areas:
+  - South LA
+  - County of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   According to researchers, work-based learning programs provide many social and academic benefits to students such as increasing their interest in college,